 The compensation to those Category 1 and 2 victims who are recognized by the government should be based on a fair allocation of responsibility for contributions between responsible parties along the entire supply chain.

-We do not consider it is fair for victims to have to navigate multiple different schemes and companies.
-We believe it is vital that all responsible parties work to contribute to a single and commonly agreed compensation plan.
+Oxy RB does not consider it is fair for victims to have to navigate multiple different schemes and companies.
+Oxy RB believes it is vital that all responsible parties work to contribute to a single and commonly agreed compensation plan.

 The HS incident is a multi-party, multi-causal issue that should not have happened.
 In order to find a long-term and fair solution from the perspective of the victims, Oxy RB would like to work with other HS manufacturers with the support of the Korean government and experts to establish a joint broader compensation system led by the Korean government and with industry participation.

 As of March 2019, Oxy RB has provided compensation to the majority of Category 1 and 2 Oxy HS victims whose categorisation had been announced before that date, including those who used other HS brands in addition to Oxy RB’s.
-To date, we have spent over KRW 238.3 billion in individual compensation for Category 1 and 2 Oxy HS victims from Rounds 1 through 4, KRW 67.4 billion in our share of contribution to the Special Relief Fund, and KRW 5 billion in donation towards a Humanitarian Fund.
-Oxy RB remains committed to engage multiple stakeholders, including the Korean government and other HS manufacturers and ingredient suppliers to find a sustainable industry-wide solution.
+To date, Oxy RB has spent over KRW 279.4 billion in individual compensation for Category 1 and 2 Oxy HS victims from Rounds 1 through 4, KRW 67.4 billion in our share of contribution to the Special Relief Fund, and KRW 5 billion in donation towards a Humanitarian Fund.
+Oxy RB remains committed to engaging multiple stakeholders, including the Korean government and other HS manufacturers and ingredient suppliers, to find a sustainable industry-wide solution.